linkedin/css-blocks/packages/@css-blocks/website/src/markdown/1_block-files/6_block-paths.md

 block.class[state|name="value"]
 ```

 All sections of this selector – except the leading Block name – are optional.
-The leading Block name *must* refer to an imported `@block` at the top of the file.
-If css-blocks is unable to resolve a Block Path at build time, you will get a friendly error message in your console!
+The leading Block name *must* refer to an `@block` import.
+If CSS Blocks is unable to resolve a Block Path at build time, you will get a friendly error message in your console!

 All the following syntaxes are legal to select any given stylable on a referenced Block: